-While men in capes have been wrestling for audience attention, Meryl Streep has quietly established herself as queen of the summer with her breathtakingly underplayed performance in “The Devil Wears Prada."
-Fox release will play very well to women of all ages and should show off nice B.O. legs throughout the summer.
+While men in capes have been wrestling for audience attention, Meryl Streep has quietly established herself as queen of the summer, first with her delectable turn in “A Prairie Home Companion” and now with her breathtakingly underplayed performance in “The Devil Wears Prada.”
+Streep single-handedly elevates this sitcomy but tolerably entertaining adaptation of Lauren Weisberger’s bestselling 2003 roman a clef about a personal assistant’s year of chic hell under the thumb of the dragon lady of the fashion world.
+Gutsily being opened as counterprogramming to “Superman Returns,” Fox release will play very well to women of all ages and should show off nice B.O. legs throughout the summer.

 Weisberger’s popular tome offered parsimonious bites of drama along with an array of tiresomely cliched supporting characters, but got by as a compendium of jaw-dropping workplace outrages perpetrated by an inhumanly monstrous boss; it didn’t hurt that the author had worked for the famous and infamous editor of the world’s best known fashion magazine.

 To give the material more narrative shape, screenwriter Aline Brosh McKenna (“Laws of Attraction”) has minimized useless characters, expanded the boss’s role to provide a speck of humanity and upped the dramatic ante with a couple of twists that render the tale less flat.
 Filmmakers have also toned down the editor’s most extremely sadistic behavior and removed the explicitly Jewish identities of the two leads.